cupy/cupy/docs/source/reference/difference.rst

 The reason is that internally the reduction is performed in a strided fashion, thus it does not ensure a proper comparison order and cannot follow NumPy's rule to always propagate the first-encountered NaN.
-If full compliance for this behavior is needed, we recommend using the CUB reduction by setting ``CUPY_ACCELERATORS=cub``, see :ref:`accelerators` for a brief introduction to the CUB backend.
+If full compliance for this behavior is needed, we recommend using the CUB reduction by setting ``CUPY_ACCELERATORS=cub``, see :ref:`here<accelerators>` for a brief introduction to the CUB backend.